Wattle Grove, Western Australia: Facilities

 Playgrounds are located throughout the new subdivisions in the suburb, as well as walking and bike paths leading to newly created artificial lakes.

 Wattle Grove is served by Wattle Grove Primary School, and a Community TAFE Centre in Lewis Road and the Bible College of Western Australia (private).
 The primary school built on the area bordered by St John Road, Tomah Road, and Acastus Road opened to students in 2011.
 The previous primary school on Welshpool Road was mothballed with no alternative usage envisioned.

-Hartfield Recreation Centre, located nearby, provides gymnasium facilities as well as opportunities for playing rugby league, soccer, baseball, cricket and tennis.
+Hartfield Recreation Centre, located nearby, provides gymnasium facilities as well as opportunities for playing AFL football, rugby league, soccer, baseball, cricket and tennis.
 Hartfield Park also contains the Darling Range Horse and Pony Club, the Hartfield Country Club (golf course), boy scouts, and car club rooms.

 Wattle Grove is well connected to other regions of Perth due to its proximity to the Roe Highway and Tonkin Highway.

 The most direct route to the Perth central business district is via Welshpool and Shepperton Roads (12 km all in 60 km/h zones), however alternative routes are available via Orrong Road / Graham Farmer Freeway (14 km in 70 & 80 km/h zones), Tonkin Highway / Great Eastern Highway (18 km in 100 & 60 km/h zones), and Roe Highway / Kwinana Freeway (23 km all in 100 km/h zone and the only route without traffic lights).

 Wattle Grove has one major retail facility within its boundaries, containing Aldi, 7-Eleven and various other stores e.g. a bakery, a sushi shop and a gym.
 It has two vets, a motel, a number of nurseries, landscape suppliers, agistment paddocks, boarding kennels and a bird, fish and reptile shop.

 The nearest police station is at Forrestfield, and public hospitals are available at Bentley and Kalamunda.

 History

 Prior to European settlement the Beeloo Whadjuk people occupied much of Wattle Grove.
 In 1827 the colonial botanist Charles Fraser and Captain James Stirling explored the region to evaluate its suitability for farming.
 Initially the area was used for forestry and orchards; fruit growing continues to be one of the major industries in Wattle Grove, Bickley and Orange Grove today.
 This suburb name may have come from a property that was in the area around 1920, or the name may have come about in the early 1900s from wattle trees that lined Welshpool Road; the district was described by the European settlers as "where the groves of wattle are".

 Much of Wattle Grove has developed into other agricultural uses such as poultry farms, equestrian studs, agistment paddocks, horticultural nurseries, pet kennels, hobby farms and cattle breeders.

-20 residents of Wattle Grove were killed in action during World War One (1914–1918), 5 of whom were from the one family.
+Twenty residents of Wattle Grove were killed in action during World War One (1914–1918), five of whom were from the same family.